 This leave runs concurrently with any available Family and Medical Leave.
 At the completion of an approved FMLA leave period, the employee will be reinstated to his or her former position or an equivalent position within the College.
 However, the College does not guarantee positions beyond the 12 week FMLA period.

 Most absences from work due to illness or accident are of relatively short duration; however, some disabilities may last longer.
 The College maintains a group Long-term Disability Insurance Plan with a commercial insurance carrier.
 Employees may request a copy of the Long-term Disability Insurance policy documents from the Human Resource Office.
 The policy and plan documents govern the terms of the insurance coverage.
 The descriptions set forth in the handbook are intended to provide a summary only, and these descriptions do not supersede, modify or replace the terms contained in the policy documents.
 Also, decisions regarding whether an individual's disability is covered under the policy are made by the insurance carrier and not by the College.

 Definition of Long-term Disability: Currently, the Plan defines total disability as the "inability of the employee, by reason of sickness, bodily injury, or pregnancy to engage in any occupation for which the employee is reasonably fitted by education, training, or experience."
 Each situation is fact specific.
 Not all medical or mental health situations are considered "total disability" under this definition.
-The insurance company (not the College) will make a determination as to whether an employee's situation constitutes a disability under its Plan.
+The insurance company will make a determination as to whether an employee's situation constitutes a disability under its Plan.
 It is the employee's responsibility to complete and submit necessary paperwork to the insurance carrier on a timely basis.